 Self-care does not mean less work; it means working differently.
 It means setting up some new rules, new timeframes, and new daily rituals that will hopefully prevent you from burning out.
 I'm not asking you to stop.
 I'm asking you to just pause.

 Listen, If you want to reach your goals, self-care belongs on the top of your to do list.
 When you protect your health and wellbeing, you give yourself the strength you need to succeed.

 Ironically, we often abandon self-care just when we need it the most.
 Feeling overburdened and overwhelmed can make you more likely to skip meals or miss workouts.
 On the other hand, if you make self-care automatic, you'll create habits you can depend on to see you through major setbacks or minor irritations.

 Additionally, taking better care of yourself can help with your self esteem?
-Lack of proper self care often causes you to feel bad about yourself, such as from not getting a manicure or pedicure in a while, or not exercising.
-These types of activities make you feel healthy, fit, and beautiful, which goes a long way with self care.
-With higher self esteem, you raise your confidence, and that can help boost your mood and help with your stress levels.
+Lack of proper self-care often causes you to feel bad about yourself, such as from not getting a manicure or pedicure in a while or not exercising.
+These activities make you feel healthy, fit, and beautiful, which goes a long way with self-care.
+With higher self-esteem, you raise your confidence, which can help boost your mood and help with your stress levels.

 If you already have a self-care program, great!
 Use this course to discover new ways to take better care of yourself.

 I will be here for 30 days giving you suggested prompts to try.
 Before the challenge is over, you will have an opportunity to create a self-care schedule to continue your self-care journey.

 The best thing about this course is...you will always have access to it as an enrolled student.